 The owner is super nice and was so happy to get some customers.
 While we were enjoying our meal another couple came in and asked for help because their hotel hadn’t picked them up at the yellow bridge as promised.
 He then spent the next 15 minutes calling around trying to find the number for their accommodation and then had them pick the couple up at the restaurant.
 That’s what I call going the extra mile for guests (who didn’t even spend any money).

 Don’t know the exact address, you’ll find the location on Tripadvisor

 Nick serves up some juicy grilled ribs and chicken.
 The menu is kind of limited, but everything I’ve tasted so far has been delicious, much thanks to the homemade ‘special’ BBQ sauce.

 Nick is the sweetest guy and will help you with whatever you might need.
 He’ll drive you back to your accommodation, keep you company while you eat if you’re alone or make recommendations for your stay.
 Whatever makes the customer happy.
-Look for the bright orange building and sign that says coffee and ribs.
+Look for the bright orange building and a sign that says coffee and ribs.
 Definitely a must on Lembongan.

 Jungut Batu Boardwalk